Elhady7/Elhady7/README.md

 - 👋 Hi, I’m @Elhady7
-- 👀 I’m interested in Dot net platform
+- 👀 I’m interested in Dot net platform and How to be a great Software Developer
 - 🌱 I’m currently learning no sql and how to deal with dotnet
 - 📫 How to reach me in UpWork (https://www.upwork.com/freelancers/~01d4865ac1e6a97f84) To work with each other or we can talk in linked in(https://www.linkedin.com/in/hady-salah-22347b14a/)